ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 You can customize your settings by visiting the [ChecksMate Player Settings Page](/games/ChecksMate/player-settings)

+Some examples of certain outcomes are available in [this valid players file](checksmate-example.yaml), which can be used to generate a multiplayer multiworld (but should instead be used for your own inspiration).

 #### Warning: Locations Accessibility not supported

 It is strongly recommended that you **do not use *Accessibility: Locations***.
 Most testing is at *Minimal*, although